amazon-ion/ion-cli/code-gen-projects/README.md

        environment variable.
     2. If you installed with `cargo` then your executable would be in `$HOME/.cargo/bin` and you need to setup the environment variable `ION_CLI` to point to the executable's path.
-If you need latest commits from cargo which are not released yet, then do `cargo install ion-cli --git https://github.com/amazon-ion/ion-cli.git`.
+If you need latest commits from cargo which are not released yet, then do `cargo install ion-cli --git https://github.com/amazon-ion/ion-cli.git` or `brew install ion-cli --HEAD`.
 2. All the tests uses an environment variable `ION_INPUT` which has the path to input Ion files.
 So if you want to test out this project locally set the environment variable `ION_INPUT` to point to `code-gen-projects/input.`_
 3. `cd code-gen-projects/java/code-gen-demo`